Murder of Nicholas Green: Aftermath

-Family

-In May 1996 the Greens had twins, a girl (Laura) and a boy (Martin).
-Since their loss, the Greens have been strong supporters of organ donation and they have been traveling throughout the world to spread the message of donation and tell their story.

-Aftermath in Italy

-Following their decision of donating Nicholas' organs, Nicholas' parents were received by Italy's President (Oscar Luigi Scalfaro).
-They were awarded Italy's highest honour for civilians "Medaglia d'Oro al Merito Civile".
-After Nicholas' death, donation rates increased dramatically in Italy, a country where organ donations had been among the lowest in Europe.
-According to 2017 data, organ donations in Italy have more than tripled since.
-Many elementary schools as well as city locations/addresses all over the country were named after Nicholas.

 Trial

 Following the shooting, Italian police arrested two Mafia men on November 2, 1994, Francesco Mesiano and Michele Iannello.
-They were tried in Catanzaro by a court consisting of three judges, and on January 17, 1997 they were found not guilty.
-Reginald Green had been unable to identify them, as the shooters had both been wearing masks, and it was dark.
+They were tried in Catanzaro by a court consisting of three judges, and, on January 17, 1997, they were found not guilty.
+Reginald Green had been unable to identify them, as it was dark and both shooters had been wearing masks.
 However, a year later, an appellate court with a jury convicted the pair.
-Iannello was sentenced to life imprisonment and Mesiano was sentenced to 20 years.
+Iannello was sentenced to life imprisonment, and Mesiano was sentenced to 20 years.
 This decision was upheld by Italy's supreme court in 1999.

-The Killer (Michele Iannello) later confessed other crimes but claimed that his brother (Giuseppe Iannello) is the murderer of Nicholas Green.
+The killer (Michele Iannello) later confessed other crimes but claimed that his brother (Giuseppe Iannello) is the murderer of Nicholas Green.

-Organ donation
+Organ donation and legacy

 After Nicholas' death, donation rates increased dramatically in Italy, a country where organ donations had been among the lowest in Europe.
 According to 2017 data, organ donations in Italy have more than tripled since.
 Nicholas' name continues to be associated with organ donation, and is acknowledged as the most famous organ donor in the world.
 The result of his parents' decision has been called "The Nicholas Effect" (l'Effetto Nicholas) and refers not only to organ donation but also to everything good that emerged from the tragedy.
+Following their decision to donate Nicholas' organs, Nicholas' parents were received by Italy's president (Oscar Luigi Scalfaro).
+They were awarded Italy's highest honour for civilians "Medaglia d'Oro al Merito Civile".